 "Each member of the Negotiation Honors Program sparred with us and/or watched our practice and gave us constructive feedback [before the National Competition].
 The team as a whole is unbelievably dedicated."-Timothy Sutton, Evening Program

 The official establishment of the Negotiation Honors Program coincided with the launch of Southwestern's new Three-Track Legal Analysis Writing and Skills (LAWS) program, in which first-year students who choose the negotiation track can opt to continue onto further rounds beyond the intramural competition, with the top students earning invitations to interview for the Negotiation Honors Program.
 A board of governors made up of experienced Negotiation team members coordinates both the intramural competition finals and the interscholastic teams.
-Professors Cristina Knolton and Nyree Gray serve as faculty advisors.
+Professor Cristina Knolton serves as the faculty advisor.

 For information on the Southwestern Entertainment Law Negotiation Competition, click here.